THE ENGINE UNDER THE HOOD

 Same token stream.
 Same dissection engine.
 No rewrite.

-Both SDKs emit the same 16-byte analysis tokens from the same protocol stack.
-Your application logic, analyzer plugins, and token consumers all carry forward when you upgrade backends.
+Both SDKs share the same protocol packs and token format by design, so application logic, analyzer plugins, and token consumers carry forward when you change backends. jNetPcap is released today; jNetWorks hardware backends are available commercially.

 jNetWorks Architecture → jNetPcap Documentation →